navya1808/XeroCode/README.md

    2. if the user is loged in and the form data is correct then it will successfully store data on database.
    3. Below the submit button, there is login/signup, user can signup and then log in.
    4. After logging in, it will redirect to '/' page and user can submit the form.
-   5. it is also mobile responsive.
+   5. it is also responsive.